yangliu1333/DeliveryApp/README.md

 #### User:
 * Place orders: users can see the menus posted by restaurants and order meals.
-* Manage orders: users can cancel orders or change quantities （based on availability）.
+* Manage orders: users can cancel orders or change quantities(based on availability).
-* Track delivery status: users can track the time when driver leaves for campus, the estimated arrival time, length of stay, and leaving time.
+* Track delivery status: users can track the time when driver leaves for campus, the estimated arrival time, length of stay, and time of leaving.
 * See amount of extra meals: users can check the amount of extra meals prepared by restaurants that were not picked-up.
-* Reputation rating system: to prevent the abuse of the system, only users with a qualified reputation level can place orders (pending).
+* Reputation rating system: to prevent the abuse of the system, only users with a qualified reputation level can place orders(pending).

 #### Restaurant:
 * Post daily menus: restaurants can post and update the dishes offered on a given day and the amount of meals offered.